macaw-cad/react-jss-typescript-starter/README.md

 These commands autogenerate the required environment variable configuration files `.env.disconnected` and `.env.connected`.
 The values of the environment variables are based on the values as defined in the `scjssconfig.json` file.
 The `scjssconfig.json` configuration file is generated by the command `jss setup`.

 In the production build the file `.env.production` is used that defines all environment variables as `VARNAME=##VARNAME##`.
-The resulting `##VARNAME##` values can be replaced during the production build in for example the Azure DevOps build pipeline.
-All `##VARNAME##` values remaining in `build/index.html` are replaced on runtime when serving the `build/index.html` file from the web server.
+The resulting `##VARNAME##` values could be replaced during the production build in for example the Azure DevOps build pipeline.
+All `##VARNAME##` values remaining in `build/index.html` are replaced on runtime when serving the `build/index.html` file from the NodeJS Express web server.
 The replacement values are based on the configured enviroment variables.
+This is mandatory in the case of a Docker image based deployment, because we want to have the Docker image as the single source of deployment to different environments and don't want to change the contents of the Docker image.

 ## Development scripts